andybzn/snippets/README.md

 # Snippets

-This repo contins a handful of code snippets that I find useful, organised by language!
+This repo contains a handful of code snippets that I find useful, organised by language!

 # Directory